amartani/landrun/README.md

 - `--bind-tcp <port>`: Allow binding to specified TCP port (can be specified multiple times or as comma-separated values)
 - `--connect-tcp <port>`: Allow connecting to specified TCP port (can be specified multiple times or as comma-separated values)
 - `--env <var>`: Environment variable to pass to the sandboxed command (format: KEY=VALUE or just KEY to pass current value)
-- `--best-effort`: Use best effort mode, falling back to less restrictive sandbox if necessary [default: enabled]
+- `--best-effort`: Use best effort mode, falling back to less restrictive sandbox if necessary [default: disabled]
 - `--log-level <level>`: Set logging level (error, info, debug) [default: "error"]

 ### Important Notes